 According to school board meeting minutes, insurance bids were obtained for Stiles School and the Annex in 1948.
 It is presumed that the Annex is the two room building based on the lower value.
 The meeting minutes in 1948 and 1949 indicate that the Stiles fence was an issue; a chain link fence was installed in 1949.
 During these and subsequent years the population of the area serving the school continued to grow.
 In 1949 the population estimate of the total number of people in the Avondale School District was seven thousand, and in 1951 the Avondale School Board attempted to lease space in the Avon Southwest Community Hall to alleviate the overcrowding at Stiles.
 By 1953 the school had 623 students, nearly 400 more than in 1939.
 In 1956 an addition was being planned for Stiles School by architect George D. Mason.
 It was constructed in 1957 - 1958 at the northwest corner of the 1929 building.
 In late 1957 discussions began with adjacent land owners to add parcels to the school property.
-After months of negotiations it appears that the land was added sometime in 1958.
-In 1958 and 1958 and 1958 and 1958 and 1958 are placed to the school property.
+After months of negotiations it appears that the land was added sometime in 1958.19

-In a March 23, 1959 letter to the school superintendent, the insurance company indicates that the Annex for Stiles School had been razed.
-In January 1963 the Pontiac Press reported that the school board approved adding classrooms, a multi-purpose room, and kitchen, designed by architects O'Dell, Hewlett, and Luckenbach of Birmingham.
+In a March 23, 1959 letter to the school superintendent, the insurance company indicates that the Annex for Stiles School had been razed.20 In January 1963 the Pontiac Press reported that the school board approved adding classrooms, a multi-purpose room, and kitchen, designed by architects O'Dell, Hewlett, and Luckenbach of Birmingham.
 In 1998 the Avondale school system stopped using the building as an elementary school, and it was sold to the internationally known Oakland Steiner School in 2006.